nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Go talk to Macha and select the 2nd option to get on the boat.

 ### Termina
+  Reminder to make a Savestate here for Menu-ing Purposes

   * Macha will let you roam after some cutscenes and mashing.
 Head to Lisa's.
   * Shop (Lisa's)
-    * 51 Tablets
+    * 21 Tablets
-    * Optional (if you're not doing Ghost Dance): 2 HealAll
+    * 2 HealAll
     * 11 Medicine
     * 2 Ointment
     * 2 CurePlus